kariannestrand/IN4200/MA1/README.md

-# README for IN4200 - mandatory assignment 1
+# README for IN4200 - Mandatory Assignment 1

 This program uses the C programming language to read a file containing a web graph and store the corresponding hyperlink matrix in CRS format.